 Highland climate characteristics include temperature variations, with averages ranging from -2°C to 10°C (28.4-50°F).
 Precipitation levels reach up to 2,000 mm (79 inches) due to the orographic effect.
 Solar radiation levels are high at 150-200 W/m² despite prevailing low temperatures.
 Vegetation zones are divided into alpine, subalpine, and montane based on temperature and plant types.
 Harsh environmental conditions exist at higher elevations, with treeless alpine vegetation dominating the landscape.

 Highland climate countries include Switzerland, China, Mongolia, Nepal, Kazakhstan, Uganda, Kenya, and Russia.
 These nations feature high-elevation regions with different climates.
-Average elevations range from 2,000 to 4,500 meters.
 China’s Tibet region has an average elevation of 4,500 meters.
 Mongolia’s highland areas have an elevation of 1,580 meters.
 Nepal’s Himalayan Mountains range from 100 to 8,848 meters above sea level.

 Highland climates differ from polar climates in aspects.
 Highland climates are localized to specific mountainous regions, while polar climates cover areas of the Arctic and Antarctic.
 Temperature in highland climates changes with elevation, decreasing as altitude increases.
 Polar climates maintain frigid conditions throughout the year.
-Highland areas receive rainfall, with some regions experiencing over 2,540 mm (100 inches) of annual precipitation.
 Polar climates have reduced precipitation, receiving less than 250 mm (10 inches) annually.

 What is the definition of highland climate?